Running the Analysis

 time and effort on your part.
 You can find the matched loan books in the

-folder.
-The matched loan books will
+file.
+The matched loan books will be stored

-folder and rename that copy by
+directory and rename that copy by adding the suffix _manual

 to the file name.
-The following
+The following steps of the analysis expect this

-steps of the analysis expect this pattern, so it is important to follow
+pattern, so it is important to follow this naming convention.

 You can find more detailed information about the matching process in the training material on the PACTA for Banks website in the section “PACTA for Banks Training Webinar 2” and in the corresponding slide deck.